Brain2life/aws-cookbook/cdk-basics/README.md

 ```

 This will delete all resources, except that has `retain` policy enabled.

-**NOTE**
-The code from IaC generator is translated into L1 constructs

 ## References
 - [YouTube: AWS CDK Crash Course for Beginners](https://www.youtube.com/watch?v=D4Asp5g4fp8)